lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/01-Migrations/README.md

 ## Specs

-This exercise focuses on **migrations** only.
-We won't use any model at this point.
-So you will have to code the migrations to create your database schema (remember, the schema stands for DB's **structure**, i.e. tables and columns, **not data**).
+This exercise is focused on **migrations**.
+No models yet, so you'll have to code the migrations to create your database schema (remember, the schema is the **structure** of the DB, i.e. tables and columns, **not data**).
 We want to create the database schema which will host a clone of [Hacker News](https://news.ycombinator.com).
-It's the famous website to share links about Technology & Startup.
+It's the famous website to share links about Tech & Startups.
-We need a `posts` table storing posts (with a title and a URL).
+We need a `posts` table to store the posts (with a title and a URL).

 In `db/migrate` we created a `20141025152200_create_posts.rb` file, containing an Active Record migration class.
 Migration files are always in the following format `yyyymmddhhmmss_migration_task_name.rb`.
-The timestamp in the file is really important for `rake db:migrate` to know which migrations it has not run yet.
+The timestamp in the file is really important - it allows `rake db:migrate` to tell which migrations it has not run yet.

 ### 1. Migration to create a table